What Issues Should I Consider When Establishing My Charitable Giving Strategy?

 How Presidio Financial Can Help

-At Presidio Financial, we help Houston-area families align their charitable giving with their broader financial plan.
-From designing tax-efficient strategies to coordinating trusts, investments, and estate plans, we guide families toward generosity that’s both purposeful and impactful.
+At Presidio Financial, we help families align their charitable giving with their broader financial plan.
+That includes evaluating tax-efficient giving strategies, coordinating with estate plans, and helping clients think carefully about how generosity fits into their values and long-term goals.

-Download the “What Issues Should I Consider When Establishing My Charitable Giving Strategy?” checklist below, and let’s start a conversation about integrating your charitable goals into your financial plan.
+Review the “What Issues Should I Consider When Establishing My Charitable Giving Strategy?” checklist below, and let’s start a conversation about how your charitable goals can fit into your financial plan.

 Resources